bollewolle/pyqrfactorydiscogs/README.md

    - Verify your authentication token is valid

 3. **CSV Generation Errors**

    - Check that all releases have the required fields (artist, title, url)
    - Verify the template file exists and is readable

+4. **OAuth Callback URL Issues**
+   - Ensure your Discogs application has the correct callback URL: `http://127.0.0.1:5000/auth/callback`
+   - If you change the callback URL in your Discogs application, update the `.env` file accordingly
+   - Make sure your local development server is running on port 5000

 ## Contributing